EIS-Bonn/Squerall/README.md

 ### Evaluation
 To test out the performence of Sparkall, i.e., querying heterogeneous data residing in a Data Lake, we have generated data using Berlin Bernchmark (BSBM).
 We have taken 5 tables: Product, Producer, Offer, Review, and Person , and saved them in Cassandra, MySQL, Mon-goDB, Parquet and CSV, respectively.

 We have generated three sizes of the data using the following BSBM scale factors (number of products): 500k, 1,5m, and 5m.
 To give a sense of the size of data, we provide how much those scale factors would generate of RDF triples: the 1,5m scale factor generate 500m triples, and the 5m scale factore generate 1,75b triples.
+As we took 5 tables, the previous numbers are not accurate, there are 5 more tables not considered.
+However, the taken tables contain most of the data.

 'Teach me to fish' Querying Semantic Data Lakes.
 Available from: https://www.researchgate.net/publication/322526357_%27Teach_me_to_fish%27_Querying_Semantic_Data_Lakes [accessed Jan 21 2018].